 Ann directs the frank gathering, which brings together hundreds of leaders from around the world who are working at the front lines of social causes, as well as scholars and funders to share the best of what they know in Gainesville every February.

 Before she came to the University of Florida, Ann was a senior communication officer for the Robert Wood Johnson Foundation, where she directed communication efforts for programs that address the social factors like housing, education and mental health that drive health and well-being.

 Ann’s writing has appeared in the Stanford Social Innovation Review and Quartz and she was the University of Florida’s Teacher of the Year in 2014.
 Her work through the Center includes partnerships with the United Nations High Commissioner on Refugees, The Department of State, and several agencies who work in this domain.
 She has worked with several federal agencies, the Gates Foundation, and nonprofits and foundations throughout the United States.
 She regularly trains scientists and other leaders to more effectively convey the importance of their work.

-Annie Neimand is a Ph.D. candidate in the University of Florida Department of Sociology, and the director of research for the Center for Public Interest Communications, housed in the University of Florida College of Journalism and Communications.
+Annie Neimand is the director of research for the Center for Public Interest Communications, housed in the University of Florida College of Journalism and Communications.
 As the director of research, she works with organizations to apply behavioral, cognitive and social science to their work.
 Center partnerships include the United Nations High Commissioner for Refugees Innovation Service, The United States Department of State, and public interest communications agencies in the United States.